um-acs/acs_docs/docs/policies/policies.rst

 IDSC ACS Policies
 ================

 IDSC Advanced Computing Services resources are available to all University of Miami employees and students.
-Use of IDSC resources is governed by `University of Miami Acceptable Use Policies <http://it.miami.edu/about-umit/policies-and-procedures/>`_ in addition to IDSC ACS policies, terms, and conditions.
+The use of IDSC resources is governed by
+`University of Miami Acceptable Use Policies <http://it.miami.edu/about-umit/policies-and-procedures/>`_ in addition to IDSC ACS policies, terms, and conditions.

 Accounts